 Wipe the rims with a clean wet paper towel.
 Place sterilized lids on the jars.
 Secure with canning rings.

-4 Process filled jars in a water bath: Place the filled jars back in the pot of hot water.
+4 Process filled jars in a water bath: Place the filled jars back on the steamer rack in the pot of hot water.
 Make sure the jars are covered with an inch of water.

 Bring to a boil and process for 15 minutes, or 20 minutes if you are at altitudes between 1000 and 6000 feet.

 Remove the jars from the pot and place on a dish towel spread out on your counter.
 Allow the jars to cool completely.